joelchan/notes/discourse-graph/questions/QUE - Under what conditions is it possible to transfer expertise from one person to another.md

                 - There can be negative transfer when the context of the tasks does not match.

-        - people may be resistant to knowledge from outside their speciality (cc [[[[QUE]] - How might domain distance modulate the effects of analogies on creative output?]])
+        - people may be resistant to knowledge from outside their speciality (cc [[QUE - How might domain distance modulate the effects of analogies on creative output]]

             - [[@hindsLayingGroundworkRole2001]]